Shippable/docs/sources/deploy/deploy-mvp-20.md

 **Steps**

-1. Create an account integration using your Shippable account for AWS or Kubernetes, depending on where you want your application deployed.
+1. Create an account integration using your Shippable account for AWS.
 Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).

 Set the friendly name of the integration as `op_int`.
 If you change the name, please change it also in the yml below .